 6. Munich, Germany

 Munich never recovered its aesthetics from the rubble of World War II.
 It has exactly one beautiful building.
-You can find a better version of Munich in Nuremberg or Brussels.
+You can find better versions of Munich in Belgium.

 Nothing says “this is Seoul” like grey skies and a copy-and-paste routine of nondescript high-rises.
 Seoul doesn’t much look like a specific place or a specific time as much as an ambiguous lack thereof.

 Who decided Tokyo belongs to the same class of city as London and Paris?
 Forget what you imagined; the Japanese capital is a dull ensemble of low-rise buildings from the 80s and busy inaccessible people.

 Neither old nor beautiful by Spanish standards, exactly what can redeem Madrid for its scorching summers and freezing winters?
 Certainly not its location at the furthest point from the coast in the Iberian Peninsula.